 Caring a lot about what others think is rooted in our DNA.

-TH: Who inspires you, and why?
+WW: Who inspires you, and why?

 Saku: People who can combine bold thinking and bold doing inspire me.